INP-SDT/MCPlas/README.md

 ## Acknowledgment

 The development of the MCPlas is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)—project number .....
-The authors wish to thank the users of

 ## Citation